Cele-stine/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 0.Positive anything is better than negative nothing Here we have a Python script that prints a massage based of if the random number returned is zero, a positive number or a negative number.
 Here i have used if statements and string fomatters.
+1.The last digit
+A python script that prints the last digit of a number abd the number alond side a massege